The security platform for AI agent work.

 Recurring control for approved agent environments.

-Approved environments, company rules, verified evidence, exception review and buyer-ready reporting.
+Approved environments, company rules, verified evidence, exception review and reporting ready for buyers.

 Control Cloud for a hosted deployment